overview

 This dual degree provides an opportunity for students to complete both programs simultaneously in 54 credit hours, instead of 72 credit hours which would be required if completing each degree separately.
 Dual degree students will complete the core courses in each program, an internship in their choice of either criminal justice or public administration, a capstone or thesis in either discipline, and will have flexibility in choosing electives from both programs.
 Graduates will be equipped with the knowledge and skills necessary to work in a number of public service or criminal justice settings.

-Curriculum Overview
+Course Overview

 The MCJ requires 36 credit hours, including: